-

 Freeze All Joint Bank Accounts

 Freezing joint accounts protects both you and your spouse.
 After you separate, you could still be held responsible for your spouse’s financial decisions, including any debt they may incur.
 Freezing joint credit card accounts, bank accounts, and any other joint assets ensures that neither party can make a financial decision that could jeopardize the other person’s interest.
+It is especially important to monitor joint credit cards and their balances, as both parties remain liable for any charges made until the accounts are closed or divided.

 After the accounts have been frozen, you may then agree to split debts evenly and open new accounts in your name – this way, you would have more autonomy over your finances.
+Make sure to pay off joint credit card balances and settle any outstanding credit card bills before finalizing the division of assets and debts.
+Additionally, organize and separate household bills to avoid confusion and ensure all obligations are met during and after the divorce process.

 How Do You Protect Your Savings During a Divorce?